 Muslim Lehenga: Modest Fashion, Cultural Significance & Style Guide for Every Occasion

 As a bride planning your wedding look, understanding the Muslim lehenga opens a window into a rich tradition that has been evolving for centuries.
-This guide covers everything you need to know — from its historical roots and cultural significance to today's most exciting fashion options — so you can dress confidently.
+This guide covers everything you need to know — from its historical roots and cultural significance to today's most exciting fashion options — so you can dress confidently at your Muslim wedding.

 What Is a Muslim Lehenga?